Yale-LILY/yale-lily.github.io/sparc.md

                        <h2>What is Sparc?</h2>
                     </div>
                     <p align="left">
-                    <div class="left"> SParC, a dataset for cross-domainSemanticParsing  inContext.
-It  consists  of 4,298 coherent question sequences (12k+ indi-vidual questions annotated with SQL queries),obtained   from   controlled   user   interactionswith  200  complex  databases  over  138  do-mains.
-We  provide  an  in-depth  analysis  ofSParC and show that it introduces new challenges compared to existing datasets.
+                    <div class="left"> SParC is a dataset for cross-domain Semantic Parsing in Context.
+It is the context-dependent version of the Spider task.
+It consists of 4,298 coherent question sequences (12k+ indi-vidual questions annotated with SQL queries), obtained from user interactions with  200  complex databases over 138 domains.
+It introduces new challenges compared to existing datasets.
 SParC demonstrates complex contextual dependencies, has greater semantic diversity, and requires  generalization to new domainsdue to its cross-domain nature and the unseen databases at test time.
-We  experimented with  two  state-of-the-art  text-to-SQL  models  adapted  to  the  context-dependent,  cross-domain  setup.
-The  best  model  obtains  anexact  set  match  accuracy  of  20.2%  over  allquestions  and  less  than  10%  over  all  interaction  sequences,  indicating  that  the  cross-domain setting and the contextual phenomena of  the  dataset  present  significant  challengesfor  future  research.
                     </div>
-                    <a class="btn actionBtn" href="https://arxiv.org/abs/1906.02285">Sparc Paper</a>
+                    <a class="btn actionBtn" href="https://arxiv.org/abs/1906.02285">SParC Paper</a>
                     </p>
                     <div class="infoHeadline">
                        <h2>News</h2>